kercheval/GradleCMPlugin/README.md

 ```

 **Example 13** To create a version that generates SNAPSHOT unless the
 release branch is in use.
-This is an extremely convenient approach.
+This is an extremely convenient approach
+and highly **recommended**.

 ```
 def buildMajorVersion=1